 John 12.
 3.

 Full readings: Isaiah 41.
-1-7; Pslam, 27 1-3, 13-4; St. John 12.1-11.
+1-7; Psalm, 27 1-3, 13-4; St. John 12.1-11.
 John is explicit this event took place six days for the Passover and before our Lord entered Jerusalem on Palm Sunday while Mark placed it within the Passion narrative by having this anointing taking place two days before the Passover, and Luke has it some time earlier in the ministry.
 John is explicit that it took place in the home of Lazarus and Martha and Mary at Bethany, and it is Mary, the one who sat at our Lord’s feet listening to His words on a previous visit who lavishly anointed her Master in anticipation of His burial.
 John’s version also has overtones of Luke’s version of the sinful woman who in breaking her flask of alabaster oil manifested how generous she was to the Master who forgave her sins.
 Is John then hinting that although Christ is the triumphant Messiah, He is about to die for the sin of mankind?
-Mark’s version also has the woman anonymous who anoints Christ’s head in the home of Simon of Bethany.
+Mark’s version also has the woman, anonymous, who anoints Christ’s head in the home of Simon of Bethany.
 Whoever the woman was, although I like to think it is Mary, she is highly recommended by Christ for her loving deed.
-Mark recorded “Truly I tell you: wherever the gospel is proclaimed throughout the world, what she has done will be told in remembrance of he” (14.9).
+Mark recorded “Truly I tell you: wherever the gospel is proclaimed throughout the world, what she has done will be told in remembrance of her” (14.9).
 Can our Lord commend us by our loving actions to Him, especially in serving others?
 To-day we should ponder hard on the implications of Mary’s loving deed to her Master.
 Once resolved to come to Jerusalem, Jesus is fearless.
-He knows only one thing, and that is to do God’s business.
-And God’s business and that of the religious authorities in Jerusalem are not the same.
-Holy Monday has been linked traditionally with our Lord’s cleansing of the temple.
+He knows only one thing, and that is to do His Father's will.
+This and that of the religious authorities in Jerusalem are not the same.
+Holy Monday has been linked traditionally with our Lord’s cleansing of the temple (not in John or Luke).
 By cleansing the temple of all its cheating and overall corruption, Jesus was directly challenging the hypocrisy of the Jewish religious leaders.
 The temple was built for God and for His people to come there to be with Him in prayer.
 “For thither the tribes go up, ... to give thanks unto the name of the Lord.”
 (Ps.122:4) However it had become “a den of thieves”.
-In a sense Jesus threw down his gauntlet!
+Jesus threw down his gauntlet!